- Contractor Resources

 If you're looking to work through an umbrella company, take a look at our top tips on choosing an umbrella company that is right for you.

 What travel and subsistence costs can you claim as an umbrella employee?
-Find out in our guide.
+We’ve outlined all in our guide, along with what the SDC changes mean for you.

 If you’re self-employed, you'll need to be aware of the Agency Workers Regulations (AWR).
 We've looked at how AWR could impact your contract.